-When I cook with Sven and the little Chefs, I always get in trouble because I have so much fun.
-Sometimes I get too excited when I see chocolate, haha!
+When I cook with Sven and the Little Chefs, I always get in trouble because I have so much fun.
+And sometimes I just get too excited when I see chocolate.

-This avoids having you accidentally brush up against the pan, knocking it over and burning yourself.
+This avoids that you don’t accidently brush against the pan, knock it over and burn yourself.

 Long hair can get caught in kitchen machines.
-And you don’t want your hair in your food.
+Also you don’t want your hair in your food.

-You don’t want to accidentally turn the machine on OR getting it wet while it’s plugged in.
-Also, make sure to ALWAYS roll-up the electrical cord right so you won’t trip or fall over it.
+You don’t want to accidently turn the machine on OR get it wet while it’s plugged in.
+Also, make sure to always roll-up the electrical cord so you won’t trip or fall over it.
 If the cable looks broken or it is loosely attached to the machine don’t use it and tell your parents.

 We are exposed to germs and bacteria wherever we are, and you don’t want to touch your food with dirty hands.
 It is good to wash your hands multiple times while you cook.

-- ALWAYS read the recipe from beginning to end before you start cooking.
+ALWAYS read the recipe from beginning to end before cooking.

 By doing so you understand the cooking or baking process, what ingredients you will need and if there are special instructions of which to be aware.
 If there is anything you do not understand, ask an adult.

-Also, please NO toys on the kitchen floor.
+Also, no toys on the kitchen floor.
 You could trip over them and hurt yourself.

 It’s ok if it falls onto the floor.
 Just pick it up and clean it.
 NEVER reach for it when it drops; you could cut yourself.